 Feast of the Seven Fishes

 The Feast of the Seven Fishes is an Italian-American tradition where people in the old days generally served seven types of fish on Christmas Eve.
-Today, we like to offer a variety of some of the old traditions for a delicious seafood dinner you can enjoy any day of the year.
+Today, we like to offer a variety of old traditions for a delicious seafood dinner you can enjoy any day of the year.
 And, maybe a new spin on recipes to inspire you to try something new!

 Wouldn’t it be cool to make a seafood dish you love?
 Imagine having a seafood dinner anytime you crave it – without the hefty price tag!

 Well, the good news is, you can!
-And, any of these recipes you choose from the Feast of Seven Fishes are pretty darn easy to whip up too!
+And, any of these recipes you choose from the Feast of Seven Fishes are pretty darn easy to whip up, too!

 So whether you want to make a simple dish like spaghetti with little neck clams or shrimp, or your favorite filet of sole francese, you can easily follow our step-by-step instructions and enjoy them for years to come.